What’s that one place in Amsterdam that’s different than all others? It is NDSM.

 IJ-Hallen is a flea market that occurs in the same spot as the art installations in the first point.
 However this market takes place just once or twice a month, so make sure you check the website to plan your visit.

-They say IJ-Hallen is the biggest flea market in Europe with 400 stands, I’m not sure because I have definitely seen massive flea markets in Puglia and another one near Germany-Poland border.
+They say IJ-Hallen is the biggest flea market in Europe with 400 stands, I’m not sure because I have definitely seen massive flea markets in Puglia and another one near the Germany-Poland border.
+Yes, it may be one of the largest flea markets but I’m not sure if it takes the top spot.

 Honestly, because this market occurs just once or twice a month, I always ended up missing it.
 I did visit Waterlooplein, one of the other flea markets in main Amsterdam.
 Just because I didn’t get to visit it, doesn’t mean you shouldn’t.
-I still want to recommend this one of a kind flea market of Amsterdam to you.
+I still want to recommend this one-of-a-kind flea market in Amsterdam to you.

 Head to Pllek – Beach Bar, Movie Night, Yoga

 While you’re in main Amsterdam, you may not realize but the city can sometimes get stressful because it is busy.
-This part of Amsterdam has somehow managed to stay under the radar from the tourists and is the perfect place to relax the mind.
+This part of Amsterdam has somehow managed to stay under the radar of tourists and is the perfect place to relax the mind.

-If you’re looking for a spot to enjoy the sunset, Pllek is actually the best place because the beach chairs face the west side and you can see the magical sunset colours as you sit by the water.
+If you’re looking for a spot to enjoy the sunset, Pllek is actually the best place because the beach chairs face the west side and you can see the magical sunset colors as you sit by the water.
+It is one of the most romantic things to do in Amsterdam.

 Pllek gets a bit busy in the evenings so try to get here early.
 Be prepared to share a table if you get here late, but that’s not a bad thing because Pllek is a social spot.